Joël Gugler

 This chained young man was awaiting his trial, it reminded me of a monkey being held and the man didn’t look too happy about it.

-I was allowed to try on the handcuffs while joking around with the officers.
-They really are not comfortable to wear and look rather medieval.
+From personal experience I know that Pakistani handcuffs are not very comfortable to wear and look rather medieval.

 Inside a trial of four alleged bank robbers who apparently fired shots at people and escaped on motorcycles.
 I wasn’t sure why, but I was present while they were introduced to the head of police and made their case to him.
 What followed were loud pleads for mercy which included them kneeling down to the floor.

-I assumed that one of their bigger concerns was getting them as well as their vehicles out of there.
+I assumed that one of their bigger concerns was getting themselves – as well as their vehicles – out of there.

 These are some of the confiscated vehicles stationed in the police station.
 They were taken from alleged criminals and “would be returned quickly”, an officer said.